feychou/nocker/README.md

 `docker-compose up` starts your app in development mode (nodemon ensures server reload).

 `docker-compose -f docker-compose.prod.yml up` starts your app in production mode.

+## Notes

+All the essential scripts for running nocker are kept in the `package.json`.

+This means you can also start up the application even outside the Docker container; in order to start your app in dev mode you would run `npm run start-dev` or `yarn start-dev` (you need Yarn globally installed for the latter).